Accelerating Optimal Experimental Design for Robust Synchronization of Uncertain Kuramoto Oscillator Model Using Machine Learning: Introduction

-While these are fundamental problems in modern engineering with a long and rich history~\cite{Dougherty2017,Dougherty2019}, it has been recently shown that a novel Bayesian paradigm for objective-based uncertainty quantification (objective-UQ) based on MOCU (mean objective cost of uncertainty)~\cite{Yoon2013tsp,Yoon2021multiMOCU} can effectively address the optimal design of operators and experiments for complex uncertain systems~\cite{Hong2021, Zhao2020, Dehghannasiri15bmc, Dehghannasiri15tcbb, Broumand2015pr}.
+While these are fundamental problems in modern engineering with a long and rich history~\cite{Dougherty2017,Dougherty2019}, it has been recently shown that a novel Bayesian paradigm for objective-based uncertainty quantification (objective-UQ) based on the mean objective cost of uncertainty (MOCU)~\cite{Yoon2013tsp,Yoon2021multiMOCU} can effectively address the optimal design of operators and experiments for complex uncertain systems~\cite{Hong2021, Zhao2020, Dehghannasiri15bmc, Dehghannasiri15tcbb, Broumand2015pr}.
 The core idea underlying the MOCU-based optimal experimental design (OED) is that, when dealing with complex uncertain models, one should quantify the model uncertainty in an objective-based manner and design experiments that can reduce the uncertainty that impacts one's operational goals.
 By focusing on the uncertainty that matters to the operation to be performed, the experimental budget can be efficiently used for optimizing the operational performance.
 To date, the efficacy of MOCU-based OED has been demonstrated in various systems, including experimental design for robust intervention in gene regulatory networks (GRNs)~\cite{Dehghannasiri15bmc,Dehghannasiri15tcbb} and that for robust synchronization of inter-coupled Kuramoto oscillators~\cite{Hong2021}.

-One practical challenge that limits the potential applicability of the MOCU-based OED scheme is its high computational cost, as discussed in~\cite{Dehghannasiri15bmc, Hong2021}.
-The computation of MOCU involves identifying the optimal robust operator for an uncertainty class that consists of all possible models (\textit{e.g.}, with different parameter values and/or structure) as well as evaluating expectations for high-dimensional prior (or posterior) probability distributions.
-In practice, these expectations have to be often evaluated numerically, which makes the accurate computation of MOCU computationally very expensive.
+One practical challenge that limits the potential applicability of the MOCU-based OED scheme is its high computational cost, as discussed in~\cite{Hong2021,Dehghannasiri15bmc}.
+The computation of MOCU involves identifying the optimal robust operator for an uncertainty class that consists of all possible models (\textit{e.g.}, models with different parameter values) as well as evaluating expectations based on high-dimensional prior (or posterior) probability distributions.
+Except for very simple cases, there is no closed-form expression for the optimal robust operator and the expectations have to be evaluated numerically~\cite{Hong2021}.
+As a result, the evaluation of MOCU involves costly optimization to find the optimal robust operator as well as extensive sampling of the uncertain model parameters from the uncertainty class to obtain reliable estimates, which may make the cost of MOCU computation formidably high in many applications.